fau-masters-collected-works-cgarbin/dataset-visualization-google-facets-streamlit/README.md

 - Google Facets Overview: open Chrome, then choose _Open File..._ in the _File_ and open the file `google-facets/google-facets-overview.html`.

+#### Streamlit visualziation quick guide

+- Set up the environment as explained [here](#if-you-want-to-change-the-code).
+- `cd streamlit`
+- `streamlit run streamlit-viz.py`

 The dataset is fairly large.
 It may take several seconds to show the page.

 ### If you want to change the code

-These are the quick instructions to woth with the code for the visualizations.
+These are the quick instructions to work with the code for the visualizations.

 - Install Python 3
 - Clone this repository